 - screening or playing of tapes or other recorded material

-- electronic means.
+- online and electronic means.

 A public act also includes any conduct that is observable by the public, including: